ms-henglu/bicep-types-az/generated/elastic/microsoft.elastic/2023-02-01-preview/types.md

 ## MonitorProperties
 ### Properties
 * **elasticProperties**: [ElasticProperties](#elasticproperties): Elastic cloud properties.
+* **generateApiKey**: bool: Flag to determine if User API Key has to be generated and shared.
 * **liftrResourceCategory**: 'MonitorLogs' | 'Unknown' | string (ReadOnly)
 * **liftrResourcePreference**: int (ReadOnly): The priority of the resource.
 * **monitoringStatus**: 'Disabled' | 'Enabled' | string: Flag specifying if the resource monitoring is enabled or disabled.